Exploring Light-Cone Distribution Amplitudes from Quantum Computing: Results

-Now we can evaluate the LCDA $\phi_h(x)$ by taking the Fourier transform of $\tilde\phi_h(z)$.
-The final results are shown in Fig.~\ref{fg:gLCDA}, where the curves represent the results from exact diagonalization (ED) and the discrete open markers denote the results from quantum computing (QC).
-The excellent agreement between the results from the quantum simulation and those from exact diagonalization justifies the designed quantum algorithm.
+Now we can evaluate the LCDA $\phi_h(x)$ by taking the Fourier transform of $\tilde\phi_h(z)$ as described in eq.~(\ref{eq:Fourier_decomp}).
+The final results are shown in Fig.~\ref{fg:gLCDA}, where the curves represent the results from exact diagonalization (ED), which are obtained from numerically diagonalizing the discretized NJL Hamiltonian, and the discrete open markers denote the results from quantum computing (QC) using classical hardware simulation.
+The excellent agreement between the results from the quantum algorithm and those from exact diagonalization justifies the designed quantum algorithm.
 Similar to Figs.~\ref{fg:ReD} and~\ref{fg:ImD}, we also show the asymptotic form of $\phi_h(x)$ in QCD for comparison.
 As expected, the peak of the LCDA gets narrower and converges to the asymptotic LCDA as $g\to 0$.
-Notice that there is non-vanishing but suppressed contributions in the nonphysical region ($x > 1$ or $x<0$), such unphysical oscillations are caused by the naive truncated Fourier transform due to the finite volume effect, which is also commonly seen in lattice calculations \cite{Zhang:2020gaj}.
+Notice that there is non-vanishing but suppressed contributions in the nonphysical region ($x > 1$ or $x<0$).
+Such unphysical oscillations are caused by finite volume effects in the naively truncated Fourier transform, and are also commonly seen in lattice QCD calculations~\cite{Zhang:2020gaj}.
 We also check the dependence of the LCDA on the hadron mass $m_h$ in Fig.~\ref{fg:mhLCDA}.
-For this purpose, we take $m_h=1.3a^{-1},1.5a^{-1},1.7a^{-1}$, and fix the decay constant of the meson as $fa=0.2$ in order to fix the lattice spacing $a$, with $N=14$.
+For this purpose, we take $m_h=1.3a^{-1},1.5a^{-1},1.7a^{-1}$, and fix the bare coupling constant $g=0.1$, with $N=14$.
 One can see that the peak of $\phi_h(x)$ gets narrower when the hadron mass increases.
-This is the expected behavior when the valence quark and antiquark become nonrelativistic, in which case the quark masses dominate the momentum of the quark and antiquark, and the relative momentum between the two becomes small.
+This is the expected behavior when the valence quark and antiquark become nonrelativistic, in which case the quark masses dominate the momenta of the quark and antiquark, while the relative momentum between the two becomes small.
 The behavior also agrees with the results from lattice QCD~\cite{Zhang:2020gaj}.
+We leave the extrapolation to the continuum limit as a follow-up work in the future.